unit-mesh/devti/README.md

 1. read config with repositories
 2. clone all repositories depth=1
 3. filter all tests file
+4. split test cases to different output
-4. parse all to data
+5. parse all to data